 - Once a day, I cleanse my skin using Bare Minerals Purifying Facial Cleanser.
 (I also like Cetaphil for cleaning and moisturizing sometimes.
 But lately I’m hooked on Bare Minerals products.)

 - Twice a week (immediately after cleansing), I use one of the microdermabrasion creams I currently own to really get into those pores.
 (I alternate between the Olay ProX Exfoliating Renewal Cleanser and the Artistry Polishing Scrub.)

-I use the Olay brush for every microdermabrasion treatment and sometimes for my routine facial cleansing as well.
+I started out using the Olay exfoliating brush for every microdermabrasion treatment and sometimes for my routine facial cleansing as well.
 I really like how the ProX brush spreads the cleanser or cream AND it lifts as it cleanses.
 So all of those tiny particles of dirt & grime are being removed from my pores this way.

 You could also use a very fine baby brush to lightly exfoliate your face.

 Then, whether I’ve used the Olay Pro-X brush or not during cleansing, I always use the Artistry cloth to remove all traces of the cleanser from my face.
 (I always use it to remove the microdermabrasion creams from my face, as well.)